 The calendar most of the world uses today is the solar-based Gregorian Calendar, previously being the Julian Calendar, which was preceded by the lunar based Roman Calendar that began over 2700 years ago.

-This is how it happened and what dilemmas arose with it.
+And this is how it happened and what dilemmas arose with it.

 In early human history, the changes in the environment were kept track of through oral lessons of signs in nature.
 Over time the number of days between major reoccurring environmental changes became counted, forming a year.